 Argyle has fixed this and we call it Automated Direct Deposit Switching

 .
-The solution is simple enough — when a worker changes their bank they are prompted to select what company (or companies) that pay them.
+The solution is simple enough — when a worker changes their bank, they are prompted to select what company (or companies) that pay them.
 Argyle then connects into each of the selected companies and update's the routing and account numbers in that worker's profile.
 Everyone wins.
-The bank no longer needs to generate a form, the worker no longer needs to deal with a form, and the HR department for a company does not need to process a form.
+The bank no longer needs to generate a direct deposit authorization form, the worker no longer needs to deal with a form, and the HR department for a company does not need to process a form.

-There are two notable firms that provide alternatives to these DDA forms.
+There are two notable firms that provide alternatives to these Direct Deposit forms.